RARe: Retrieval Augmented Retrieval with In-Context Examples: Results

 \subsection{Training from LLM Checkpoints}

 Next, we present the results of applying our approach when training from LLM checkpoint.
 This might preserve in-context learning capacity of the LLM, which can be lost during standard IR training, which compresses query and passage into a fixed dimensional vector.
-We experiment with three LLM checkpoints (\textit{Llama-2}~\citep{touvron2023llama2openfoundation}, \textit{Llama-3} \citep{dubey2024llama3herdmodels}, \textit{Llama-3.1-Instruct}) to enable comparison with prior work~\cite{ma2023finetuningllamamultistagetext,weller2024promptriever}.
+We initialize our models with \textit{Llama-3.1-8b-Instruct} \citep{dubey2024llama3herdmodels} to enable comparison with prior work~\cite{ma2023finetuningllamamultistagetext,weller2024promptriever}.\looseness=-1

 \paragraph{Comparison Systems} We compare training with our in-context example augmented query with two baselines.
 The first baseline is vanilla query (Eq.~\ref{eq:query_base}), which was explored in {RepLLaMA} \citep{ma2023finetuningllamamultistagetext}.
 The second baseline is {Promptriever} \citep{weller2024promptriever} which augments query-specific instructions using a synthetically generated training set from MS-MARCO.
+The third baseline is ICL, which prepends random in-context examples to the query during training and inference, equivalent to that of \cite{li2024makingtextembeddersfewshot}.
 In all these systems, the task-specific instruction is a null string \citep{ma2023finetuningllamamultistagetext} as we train on a single task (MS-MARCO). \paragraph{Results} \autoref{table:repllama_comp} presents the performance on downstream benchmarks when training from LLM checkpoints.
 Comparing within the same base LLM checkpoint, our apporach outperforms both baselines (RepLLaMA and Promptriever).
 Our performance is competitive to that of Promptriever \citep{weller2024promptriever}, without incorporating synthetic data during training.
-Specifically, \texttt{RARe} achieves an absolute gain of +2.7\% over Promptriever on the RAR-b benchmark.
+Specifically, \texttt{RARe} achieves +0.94\% nDCG@10 over Promptriever, and +1.12\% nDCG@10 over random ICL on average.